isomerpages/psd-corp/press-room/speeches/_posts/2022-07-20-post-Keynote Address by Mr Chan Chun Sing at the Public Service Commission Scholarships Award Ceremony.md

 description: ""
 image: ""
 ---
-**Keynote Address by Minister for Education and Minister-in-charge of the Public Service, Mr Chan Chun Sing at the Public Service Commission Scholarships Award Ceremony**
+<div style="text-align:center"><strong>
+KEYNOTE ADDRESS BY MINISTER FOR EDUCATION AND MINISTER-IN-CHARGE OF THE PUBLIC SERVICE, MR CHAN CHUN SING AT THE PUBLIC SERVICE COMMISSION SCHOLARSHIPS AWARD CEREMONY <br>

-**_The Public Service – Shaping Singapore’s Future in Challenging Times_**
+*The Public Service – Shaping Singapore’s Future in Challenging Times*
+	</strong></div>

 Chairman and Members of our hardworking PSC,
 Members of our Education Fraternity,
-Family, Friends, and Fans of our award recipients.
+Family, Friends, and Fans of our award recipients.&nbsp;
 A very good afternoon to you all.

 **Introduction**